CashCrate.com is a well-known website that offers money in return for your opinions polled through detailed surveys.

 I have been using CC for close to 5 years now and can vouch for its legality and the fact that it indeed pays you for taking surveys; although the pay per survey is on the lower side at around $1-$5.

-CashCrate is a Las Vegas based company that has been in business since 2006.
-The site claims they have over 2 million members worldwide which from the increasing popularity of it, it seems about right.
+CashCrate is a Las Vegas-based company that has been in business since 2006.
+The site claims they have over 2 million members worldwide and from the increasing popularity of it, it seems about right.

 I also looked at the company profile on Better Business Bureau as I do with any reviews I do.
-I was pleased to find out that they have a A rating with BBB.
+I was pleased to find out that they have an A rating with BBB.

 I also noticed they had about 5 Product / Service related issues of which all were closed.
-Which means the company does have a good support system in place and does care about its reputation.
-While that alone is no guaranty of its legitimacy, it is a good sign of its reliability.
+This means the company does have a good support system in place and does care about its reputation.
+While that alone is no guarantee of its legitimacy, it is a good sign of its reliability.